 Survey your choices at the hawker stall before you make your choice.
 Identify the healthier choices, and use the shortlist to pick items that are healthier.

 Buy just enough.
-If you are not hungry, ask the hawker for less or move the food you don't want to eat to another plate.
-Share large portions with friends or ask for it to be packed.
+If you are not hungry, ask for a smaller portion or share with friends.
+If there's extra, ask for it to be packed.
 Store in the refrigerator, reheat and eat on another day.

 Read these next:

 Tuesday, July 18, 2023

 Benefits of Fruits: Fun Fruity Facts for Health